Vanessa30043/REST_Countries_API_Project/README.md

 YouTube creators who break concepts down simply

-My classmate that share his thoughts and suggested edits in my code.
+My classmates that share their thoughts and suggested edits in my code.

 This project was created using references and tutorials from: